The Whole Book

 We start with tools and resources for outlining a book, then we meet weekly for feedback on your progress and to discuss your challenges and solutions.

-The course also includes two one-on-one mentoring meetings with Rachel to answer questions and make sure you’re on track.
+The course includes two one-on-one mentoring meetings with Rachel to answer questions and ensure you’re on track.

 Pricing Info